-Please see copyright.ubc.ca for the latest information on copyright
+Please see copyright.ubc.ca for the latest information on copyright a place of mind

 1. Copying for Teaching

 Under the Fair Dealing Requirements, UBC faculty and staff may make a copy of a Short Excerpt for the purpose of teaching students, subject to the safeguards discussed below.
 In particular, faculty members teaching a course at the university may: